Nikola Mollov: Life and career

-Nikola Mollov graduated from high school in his hometown of Bourgas, Bulgaria.
+Nikola Mollov graduated from high school in his hometown of Burgas, Bulgaria.
 He obtained his degree in chemistry from the Faculty of Physics and Mathematics of Sofia State University in 1951.
 He became an assistant professor in the Department of Organic Chemistry in 1952 and worked there until 1962.
 In 1957 he acquired his Ph.D. degree called "candidate of chemical sciences" and was the first scientist nominated with this title.
 In 1962, he obtained a senior research fellow II position at the Department of Chemistry of natural organic compounds at the Institute of Organic Chemistry, Bulgarian Academy of Sciences (BAS), Sofia where he worked until 1974.
 N. Mollov was awarded with the title "Doctor of chemical sciences” (D.Sc.) for his outstanding contributions in the area of natural product chemistry summarized in the first doctorate thesis in Bulgaria.

 In 1974 N. Mollov became a professor in organic chemistry at the Faculty of Chemistry of Plovdiv University "Paisiy Hilendarski".
 Under his scientific leadership for 15 years the Department of Chemistry advanced and became one of the leading scientific and educational institutions in the country.